Damascus: Aram-Damascus

 Damascus is first documented as an important city during the arrival of the Aramaeans, a Semitic people, in the 11th century BC.
-By the start of the first millennium BC, several Aramaic kingdoms were formed, as Aramaeans abandoned their nomadic lifestyle and formed federated tribal states.
-One of these kingdoms was Aram-Damascus, centered on its capital Damascus.
-The Aramaeans who entered the city without battle, adopted the name "Dimashqu" for their new home.
-Noticing the agricultural potential of the still-undeveloped and sparsely populated area, they established the water distribution system of Damascus by constructing canals and tunnels which maximized the efficiency of the river Barada.
-The same network was later improved by the Romans and the Umayyads, and still forms the basis of the water system of the old part of the city today.
+By the start of the first millennium BC, several Aramaic kingdoms formed, as Aramaeans abandoned their nomadic lifestyle and formed federated tribal states.
+One of these was Aram-Damascus, centered on its capital, Damascus.
+The Aramaeans who entered the city without battle adopted the name "Dimashqu" for their new home.
+Noticing the agricultural potential of the still undeveloped and sparsely populated area, they established a water distribution system by constructing canals and tunnels that maximized the efficiency of the river Barada.
+The Romans and the Umayyads later improved the network, which still forms the basis of the water system of the old part of the city.
 The Aramaeans initially turned Damascus into an outpost of a loose federation of Aramaean tribes, known as Aram-Zobah, based in the Beqaa Valley.

-The city would gain pre-eminence in southern Syria when Ezron, the claimant to Aram-Zobah's throne who was denied kingship of the federation, fled Beqaa and captured Damascus by force in 965 BC.
-Ezron overthrew the city's tribal governor and founded the independent entity of Aram-Damascus.
-As this new state expanded south, it prevented the Kingdom of Israel from spreading north and the two kingdoms soon clashed as they both sought to dominate trading hegemony in the east.
+The city gained preeminence in southern Syria when Ezron, the claimant to Aram-Zobah's throne who was denied kingship of the federation, fled Beqaa and captured Damascus by force in 965 BC.
+He overthrew the city's tribal governor and founded the independent entity of Aram-Damascus.
+As this state expanded south, it prevented the Kingdom of Israel from spreading north and the two kingdoms soon clashed as they both sought to dominate trading hegemony in the east.
 Under Ezron's grandson, Ben-Hadad I (880–841 BC), and his successor Hazael, Damascus annexed Bashan (modern-day Hauran region), and went on the offensive with Israel.
-This conflict continued until the early 8th century BC when Ben-Hadad II was captured by Israel after unsuccessfully besieging Samaria.
+This conflict continued until the early 8th century BC, when Ben-Hadad II was captured by Israel after unsuccessfully besieging Samaria.
 As a result, he granted Israel trading rights in Damascus.